jdgrogan338/Personal-Lines-Functions/docs/loss_development.md

 ![Critically Damped](images/criticallydamped.png)

 What else can we learn from this model?
-1. Proof:  How do we prove that this is actually the pattern of claim follow?
+1. Proof:  How do we prove that this is actually the pattern that claim follow?
 2. How should we interpret the parameters a and b?
 3. Can it be used to analyze claims at the claim level?